deyoungbryce/KeymastersKeepGames/README.md

 - Play (random hand) (10-20) times in a single run
 - Skip (3-8) Blinds in a single run
 - Score (80000-120000) Chips in a single hand
-- Reach Ante (9-12): Difficult
+- Reach Ante (9-12) | Difficult
-- Complete the (random challenge) Challenge: Difficult
+- Complete the (random challenge) Challenge | Difficult
-- Play a (random secret poker hand): Difficult
+- Play a (random secret poker hand) | Difficult

+### Blue Prince
+- Draft the (random room)
+- Complete a (parlor OR billiard) puzzle
+- Collect the following items in one day: (3 random items)
+- Draft the following rooms in a single day: (3 random rooms) | Time-Consuming
+- Draft 5 (random room type) rooms in a singles day | Time-Consuming
+- Create the (random contraption) Contraption in the Workshop | Time-Consuming, Difficult

 ### Celeste
 - Complete (random chapter)
 - Complete (random chapter) after collecting at least (5-18) Strawberries
 - Collect the Crystal Heart in (random a-side chapter)
-- Complete the following Chapters: (3 random chapters): Time-Consuming
+- Complete the following Chapters: (3 random chapters) | Time-Consuming

 ### Lethal Company
 - Collect (random scrap item)